What Is a Sales Process?

 Think the sales team is the only team that can contribute to your sales process?
 Think again.
 Because they don’t have an intimate knowledge of your pipeline, other teams can bring insights you’d otherwise miss.
 That’s because of a little thing called the curse of knowledge.
 The more you know about something, the harder it is to communicate it to people who know less.
 And guess what?
 Your salespeople probably know your product way better than their leads do.

-Another advantage of doing this is getting the perspective of teams that aren’t necessarily directly involved in the sales process, but who support it indirectly.
+Another advantage of doing this is getting the perspective of teams that aren’t necessarily involved in the sales process, but who support it indirectly.

 Map out your sales process